Distribution Yield vs. SEC Yield: Which Should You Use?

 When the distribution yield is calculated in this way, it's also called the TTM yield—TTM being an acronym for trailing twelve months.

-Toward the end of the 20th Century, the Securities and Exchange Commission (SEC) intervened in this situation and has since required all fund companies to post both their distribution yield, determined by whatever means they have historically used and the SEC yield, which requires using a standardized calculation prescribed by the SEC.
+Toward the end of the 20th Century, the Securities and Exchange Commission (SEC) intervened and has since required all fund companies to post both their distribution yield, determined by whatever means they have historically used and the SEC yield, which requires using a standardized calculation prescribed by the SEC.

-What is the SEC Yield Calculation?
+What Is the SEC Yield Calculation?

 The SEC yield is so named because the yield companies are required to report this figure to the Securities and Exchange Commission.
 Without getting into the details of the somewhat complicated actual calculation, which no investor is likely to make, the SEC yield figure approximates the yield an investor would receive in a year, assuming that each bond in the portfolio is held until maturity.
 This measure also assumes reinvestment of all income and accounts for management fees and expenses.